| Written by Mark Buzinkay

 As the refrigeration of the container is done by air, airflow is the most vital part of a reefer container.
 The generator blows cold air along the floor or side into the container on one side of the reefer.
 The floor is T-shaped and distributes the airflow below the cargo unobstructed.
 As a result, the cold air ascends and returns on top of the load on the other end of the reefer container.
 That said, a reefer container maintains the pre-cooled temperature of the cargo, but it cannot reduce the temperature of the cargo!
 In other words: a load of a reefer container has to be brought to the desired temperature before loading.

-A generator provides the necessary power to create the airflow, which is needed refrigeration unit to work.
+A generator provides the necessary power to create the airflow which is needed for the refrigeration unit to work.
 One type of reefer is connected to power sources (for instance, on vessels).
 Still, very sensitive cargo may need a backup power source when disconnected (for example, in a container terminal).
 The best idea is to equip a reefer with its genset.
 Gensets can be built directly into the container, which means that special chassis with gensets or other logistics arrangements for clip-on gensets are unnecessary.

 Additionally, humidity plays also an essential role in keeping cargo safe.
 A dehumidification setup maintains the correct levels of moisture in a reefer.
 Keep in mind that different cargo needs different humidity levels.
 Although some newer units can reach 50%, the standard is between 60% and 85% relative humidity (RH).